Beagle dog breed information and advice

 Feeding and nutrition

 Split the daily food allowance between two meals, one feed in the morning and one in the evening.
 Your Beagle will then have two meals to look forward to and is less likely to beg for food.
 If your Beagle eats all the food at once, it can cause an upset tummy, especially if they eat fast.
-To make your dog eat slower, buy an anti-gulping food bowl that has grooves in to make it harder for them to get to the food.
+To make your dog eat slower, buy an anti-gulping food bowl that has grooves in it to make it harder for them to get to the food.

 Grooming